ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 ***main_test.bal***

-Similar to other object methods, the resource also can return a value from a sequence of values during method invocation.
+Similar to other object methods, resources also can be stubbed to return a value from a sequence of values during method invocation.

->**Note:** `withArguments` and `withPathParameters` functions are not supported with `thenReturnSequence`.
+>**Note:** The `withArguments` and `withPathParameters` methods are not supported with `thenReturnSequence`.

 ```ballerina
 @test:Config {}